Kamote35/CSOPESY-MCO1-Group-7/README.md

 4. Sayat, John Christian N.

 # Instructions
-1. Clone this repository or just download 'file.cpp'
+1. Clone this repository or just download 'file.cpp' and config.txt
 2. Open any IDE
 3. Compile and run LatestWorking.cpp